-International Licensees - In countries or foreign locations where we do not have a directly owned office, our training and consulting services are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
-During the quarter ended February 26, 2011, the majority of our larger foreign licensees had increased sales compared to the prior year.
-However, civil unrest in some of the countries where our licensees operate, such as Egypt and Bahrain, may have adverse effects on certain licensees' performance in future periods.
+International Licensees - In countries or foreign locations where we do not have an office, our training and consulting services are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
+During the quarter ended May 28, 2011, the majority of our larger foreign licensees had increased sales compared to the prior year.
+However, civil unrest in some of the countries where our licensees operate, such as Egypt, may have adverse effects on certain licensees' performance in future periods.

 National Account Practices - Our national account practices are comprised of programs that are not typically offered in our regional field offices and include Helping Clients Succeed from the sales performance group, The Leader In Me curriculum designed for students from our education practice, and Winning Customer Loyalty from our customer loyalty practice.
-During the quarter ended February 26, 2011, each of our major components of this channel had increased sales compared to the prior year.
+During the quarter ended May 28, 2011, increased sales from the sales performance practice and customer loyalty practice were offset by a \$0.1 million decrease in our education practice.
+However, we expect education practice sales to increase during our fourth quarter of fiscal 2011 and that education practice revenues will exceed the prior year for both the fourth quarter and full fiscal year.

 Self-Funded Marketing - This group includes our public programs, book and audio sales, and speeches.
-The decrease in sales was primarily due to decreased speeches delivered and reduced public program sales resulting from the decision to offer fewer programs during the quarter.
+The increase in sales was primarily attributable to royalties related to new books.

 Other - Our other sales are comprised primarily of leasing sales and shipping and handling revenues.
 The decrease in other sales was primarily due to reduced leasing revenues as certain lease contracts at our corporate headquarters expired in prior periods.
-We are actively seeking new tenants for available property and believe that we will be successful in attracting new tenants to occupy vacant space at our corporate campus.
+We are actively seeking new tenants for available space and believe that we will be successful in attracting new tenants to occupy vacant space at our corporate campus.